sevonj/ttktk/README.md

 ![CI](https://github.com/sevonj/ttktk/actions/workflows/main.yml/badge.svg)

 This Rust package provides both a library, and a standalone executable for managing TTK-91 source (.k91) and binary (.b91) files.
 This is part of [TiToMachine](https://github.com/sevonj/titomachine).

 Tools:
 - **titoasm** - Assemble .k91 to .b91
--  TODO: disassembler - TiToMachine disassembler will be moved here
+- (coming soon) **disassembler** - TiToMachine disassembler will be moved here

 ## Additions and differences to Titokone
 (see: [Titokone](https://www.cs.helsinki.fi/group/titokone/))